narchio/wwiro/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## To View the Live Website, feel free to checck out the link below:
+## To view the live website, click the link below:
   http://i-inventory.s3-website-us-east-1.amazonaws.com